matthew-fitzgerald123/designPrinciples/README.md

-# Task Manager
+# Task Manager Project

-**Overview**
+design principles project

 The Task Manager project is a simple console-based application demonstrating the use of Singleton and Factory design patterns in Python.
-This project showcases object-oriented programming, software design principles, and design patterns, making it a great addition to any developer’s portfolio.

-**Project Structure**

-The Task Manager application includes the following features:

-	1. Singleton Pattern: Ensures there is only one instance of the TaskManager throughout the application, managing all tasks from a single point.
-	2. Factory Pattern: Dynamically creates different types of tasks using a Factory class, demonstrating polymorphism and clean code practices.

 **Process**